TACC/Lmod/docs/source/050_lua_modulefiles.rst

    when the mode is unload.

 **whatis** ("STRING"):
-    The whatis string; can be called repeatedly with different strings.
+    The whatis command can be called repeatedly with different strings.
 See the Administrator Guide for more details.

 **help** ( [[ *help string* ]]):
      What is printed out when the help command is called.
 Note that